gauravvaswani/Salesforce/README.md

 # Salesforce
-- Learning Continuous Integration in Salesforce using Git!
+- Learning Continuous Integration in Salesforce using GIT & Jenkins!